 - Awareness of appropriate legislation and how to evaluate information

 - Explain and utilise NIM products - Problem and Subject Profiles and 3 of the 9 NIM analytical techniques - Crime Pattern, Subject and Network Analysis to support target identification

-- Awareness of the scope of both Tactical and Strategic Intelligence Assessments
+- Awareness of Tactical and Strategic Intelligence Tasking & Co-ordination processes

 - Apply problem solving and decision-making skills to highlight Threat, Risk & Harm

-- Produce an analytical information / intelligence assessment, including key findings, gaps and SMART recommendations
+- Produce an analytical information / intelligence assessment, including inference(s), premises identified gaps and SMART recommendations

-- Prepare and present a succinct analytical briefing document to support investigations and aid the deployment of resources
+- Present a succinct analytical briefing document to support investigations and aid the deployment of resources

 Who should attend: